mriffaud/Handbook-for-Business-Growth/README.md

 ---
 <a name="data"></a>
 ## Data
-This is a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based online retail.
+This is a transactional data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based online retail.
 The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.

 The dataset is available on Kaggle: [E-Commerce Data](https://www.kaggle.com/carrie1/ecommerce-data)